nfourcau/spec_granger/README.md

 Other matrices such as H and S(output) are one-sided.
 Z has no frequency dimension because it represents the noise covariances.

-the granger spectrum is yielded for each direction seperatly and one dimension
+the granger spectrum is yielded for each direction seperatly and has one frequency dimension